galaxyproject/training-material/topics/galaxy-project/tutorials/outputs/tutorial.md

 ## Capacity building: training resources and services

-Providing training to build community capacity is an essential activity for the project, to ensure long term sustainability.
+Providing training to build community capacity is an essential activity for the project, to ensure wide, well managed deployment and long term sustainability.

- - User training integrated directly into the Galaxy user interface makes it easier for new users to become productive quickly.
+ - GTN user training integrated directly into the Galaxy user interface, helps new users to gain the skills they need to be productive and efficient.
  - Training system administrators helps support the public usegalaxy.* and the many private servers that operate in academic and commercial laboratories.
- - Training for external developers makes it easier for them to contribute efficiently, improving Galaxy code and creating new tools.
+ - Training for external developers makes it easier for them to contribute efficiently, improving Galaxy code and wrapping new tools.
 - The Galaxy Trainng Network (GTN) is central to building community capability.
 - Offers free training to enhance global open science research capacity.
     - Generic aspects of using Galaxy for new users